 People come to counselling for many different reasons.
 Some may need to talk over an issue or situation that is causing distress.
 It may be that things are not going well in a relationship, or it is difficult to shift feelings of anger, anxiety or depression or cope when lacking self-confidence.
 Others find counselling helpful when faced with specific life events such as bereavement or loss, traumatic events (past or present), or job changes.
 There can be many situations where people can find themselves stuck and identify areas they would like to understand better and work on.

-Talking to a counsellor can be helpful itself and can also help us to gain insight into our feelings and identify new outlooks and ideas to help live a more satisfying life.
+Talking to a counsellor can be helpful itself and can also help in gaining insight into feelings and identify new outlooks and ideas to help live a more satisfying life.

 I work with individuals in brief, medium or long-term therapy and one-off sessions are sometimes available.
 It is helpful to have a clear focus for the work, and while some people I work with want to work in the medium to long term, others achieve a lot in 8-10 sessions.
 One of my aims is to do myself out of work ;-)